whitelilydragon/ShangMuArchitect/README.md

 While I do have legally-purchased exporters for some of these platforms, any ports beyond Linux are not in the plans.
 Game Maker Studio's Android exporter has a difficult history with the OS, and none of us have Macbooks to test prospective Mac ports.

-Game Maker Studio not only requires a Macintosh computer to be live on the local network, for the compilation process, I would like to assure Mac users that such a port works via thorough testing.
+Game Maker Studio not only requires a Macintosh computer to be live on the local network for the compilation process, I would like to assure Mac users that such a port works via thorough testing.
 I simply can't afford Apple's hardware, even from the aftermarket.

 An M1 Mac port is also simply not possible with such an old version of Studio, as well.
 The modern Studio LTS does support M1 Mac computers, but this game is too reliant on 1.4's tile system to be ported easily to modern versions of Game Maker.
 I won't say an M1 port can't happen; any engineering challenge is surmountable with time and effort.